16 Best Italian Restaurants in Philadelphia

 Fiorella

-Cacio e pepe pasta in a restaurant
+Cacio e pepe pasta in a restaurant.

 Steps from the Italian Market, chef Marc Vetri delivers pasta perfection at Fiorella.
 The tiny pasta bar was a butcher for its first 125 years, and Fiorella pays homage to its long history both in name and in the use of its revered sausage recipe, part of the restaurant’s signature dish.

 Both a destination restaurant and a neighborhood favorite, Fiorella has a variety of antipasti and handmade pastas plus a cocktail list featuring hits like a dirty pasta water martini and brown butter old fashioned.
-The tonarelli cacio e pepe and rigatoni with sausage ragu are mainstays along with charred octopus.
-Dinner reservations are a must for indoor and outdoor dining.
+The tonarelli cacio e pepe and rigatoni with sausage ragu are mainstays along with charred octopus, all of which are among our favorite dishes at the restaurant.

 Dante & Luigi’s